 Some HSA providers let you invest funds (once you hit a certain threshold of funds) just like a 401k would.
+Others may earn interest.
 If you need the details on this, just contact your HSA provider to learn more.

 Others simply provide interest, like a savings account.

 We’re through the health savings account rules section… that wasn’t so bad.
 The rules are pretty straightforward and easy to follow once you know them.